How To Get Rid Of Blackheads – 13 Ways

 It is essential to keep your skin clean by washing the areas affected by blackheads twice a day (not more, not to irritate the skin) with mild soap and unscented (prefer neutral pH).
 Imperatively avoid rubbing, scratching; otherwise, cause micro lesions (scars).

-Sweating promotes the appearance of buttons, so you need to wash after exercise.
+Sweating promotes the appearance of buttons, so you need to wash them after exercise.
 It is better to wear a little wider to avoid promoting sweating and friction on the affected areas.
-Similarly, natural fiber clothing allows air to pass and allow the skin to breathe.
+Similarly, natural fibre clothing allows air to pass and allow the skin to breathe.

 Be careful when shaving, do not irritate the skin.
 For this, it is better to change the razor blades frequently, so they do not become dull and unnecessarily irritate the skin.
 It also should avoid using aftershave contains alcohol.

 Each of these treatments is the best way to get rid of blackheads just be careful and take care of your skin following these tips!

 How to get rid of Blackheads – 13 Ways: